uc-cdis/vadc-mkdocs-staging/docs/data-analysis/index.md

 ### **Teams**

 Navigating into Apps for the first time will result in a pop-up window requiring the user to select a "Team project".
-Once selected, the user will see the Team project name in the upper right of all Apps pages and will have access to all team cohorts, GWAS runs and results.
-Note that only the shared objects of the selected team are accessible.
-If there is a need to create or access items for a different team, you will need to navigate back to the Apps page and select a different Team project.
+Once selected, the user will see the Team project name in the upper right of all Apps pages.
+Team members will have access to all team concept sets, cohorts, GWAS runs and results.
+Note that you can only access the items for your selected team.
+To create or access items for a different team of which you are a member, navigate back to the Apps page and select a different Team project.

+If you are a member of more than one team, you can switch teams by clicking the edit pencil icon (red arrow below) next to your team name.

 ### Apps Links